webpack-contrib/sass-loader/README.md

 > ℹ We recommend not to set the `outFile`, `sourceMapContents`, `sourceMapEmbed`, `sourceMapRoot` options because `sass-loader` automatically sets these options when the `sourceMap` option is `true`.

+> ℹ️ Access to the [loader context](https://webpack.js.org/api/loaders/#the-loader-context) inside the custom importer can be done using the `this.webpackLoaderContext` property.

 There is a slight difference between the `sass` (`dart-sass`) and `node-sass` options.

 Please consult documentation before using them: